rust-lang/book/src/ch01-01-installation.md

 > echo $env:Path
 ```

-In Linux and macOS, use:
+In GNU/Linux and macOS, use:

 ```console
 $ echo $PATH